guillp/requests_oauth2client/README.md

 token = oauth2client.authorization_code(auth_response)
 ```

-This will automatically include the `code`, `redirect_uri` and `code_verifier` parameters in the Token Request,
+This will automatically include the `code`, `redirect_uri` and `code_verifier` parameters in the Token Request, as
-as expected by the AS.
+expected by the AS.
+You may include extra parameters, or you may pass your own parameters, with using an

-If you managed another way to obtain an Authorization Code, you can manually pass those parameters like this:
+`AuthorizationResponse` instance, like this:

 ```python
 token = oauth2client.authorization_code(